rafi/vim-config/README.md

 | [tversteeg/registers.nvim] | Preview the contents of the registers
 | [NTBBloodbath/rest.nvim] | A fast Neovim http client written in Lua
 | [pechorin/any-jump.vim] | Jump to any definition and references without overhead
+| [windwp/nvim-spectre] | Find the enemy and replace them with dark power
 | [kana/vim-niceblock] | Make blockwise Visual mode more useful
 | [t9md/vim-choosewin] | Choose window to use, like tmux's 'display-pane'
 | [mzlogin/vim-markdown-toc] | Generate table of contents for Markdown files